DataONEorg/dataone-web/content/people/pip-bricher.md

 Island, conducted through the University of Tasmania.
-Her relationship with the Antarctic began with her masters thesis on the spatial ecology of Adélie penguins at Casey, Antarctica.Alongside her graduate studies, Pip was an associate lecturer in Geographic Information Systems, and worked on geographically-focussed research consultancies."
+Her relationship with the Antarctic began with her masters thesis on the spatial ecology of Adélie penguins at Casey, Antarctica.Alongside her graduate studies, Pip was an associate lecturer in Geographic Information Systems, and worked on geographically-focussed research consultancies.'
 email: Pip.Bricher@utas.edu.au